Sam Adams releases limited-edition cans in honor of Boston Bruins

-BOSTON (WHDH) - Sam Adams is hoping limited-edition cans of its Black & Gold brew will bring the Boston Bruins good luck as they head to St. Louis for Games 3 and 4 of the Stanley Cup Final.
+BOSTON (WHDH) - Sam Adams is hoping limited-edition cans of its Black & Gold brew will bring the Boston Bruins good luck as they try to expand their Stanley Cup Final lead.

-The 16-ounce cans feature an image of a yellow bruin in honor of the team.

-Four packs will be released for purchase on a first come, first serve basis at the Samuel Adams Boston Brewery in Jamaica Plain prior to Game 4 on Monday.
+Four packs of the 16-ounce cans, which feature an image of a yellow bruin, will be released for purchase on a first come, first serve basis at the Samuel Adams Boston Brewery in Jamaica Plain prior to Game 4 in St. Louis on Monday.

 Drinkers can begin lining up at noon, with sales starting at 3 p.m.